 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark II and Olympus OM-D E-M1 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon G1 X Mark II||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the E-M1 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X Mark II and the E-M1 II are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the E-M1 II followed on from the Olympus E-M1.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.